-Amazon today, unveiled its new generation of Fire HD tablets, Amazon Fire HD 8 and Amazon Fire HD Kids, with upgraded features and at a price which will make you scream at the top of your voice.
+Amazon today unveiled its new generation of Fire HD tablets, Amazon Fire HD 8 and Amazon Fire HD Kids, with upgraded features and at a price that will make you scream at the top of your voice.

-The new Amazon Fire HD 8 will include hands-free activation of Alexa, a feature that was first introduced with the Amazon Fire HD 10 last year.
-The virtual assistant can be on and listening for the wake word at all times, and users can activate the digital brain without having to press the Tablets home button.
+The new Amazon Fire HD 8 will include the hands-free activation of Alexa, a feature first introduced with the Amazon Fire HD 10 last year.
+The virtual assistant can be on and listen for the wake word at all times, and users can activate the digital brain without having to press the Tablets home button.

 At the forefront of the move is the Show Mode Charging Dock’s arrival to the UK, allowing users to activate a Show Mode option.
 When in Show Mode, the tablet provides a full-screen display, powered by your voice and Alexa, meaning you can carry out a number of tasks, such as summoning your calendar or asking for a recipe.
 Effectively it makes the tablet act like Amazon’s Echo Show smart speaker.